Borderline Personality Disorder

 What are the complications of borderline personality disorder?

 BPD may seriously affect a person's ability to cope and function in a job or in school.
-Other common problems that affect people with BPD include getting other mood disorders such as anxiety, depression, bipolar, substance abuse, eating disorders, and other psychiatric conditions.
+Other common problems that affect people with BPD include getting other mood disorders such as anxiety, depression, bipolar, substance use, eating disorders, and other psychiatric conditions.
 The person may have repeated hospitalizations due to repeated suicide attempts, self-mutilation, and disruptive behaviors.
 It can even lead to multiple prison sentences.

 Living with borderline personality disorder